Mars079/WID/README.md

-Basic UI app layout using flexbox and medi queries.
+Basic UI app layout using flexbox and media queries.